Image Wrap

 Can a Los Angeles criminal defense attorney help you identify a practical and strategic way to respond to charges like DUI?
 Or will you be doomed to lose your license and suffer penalties like extended jail time, harsh probation terms, and massive fines and court costs, no matter what actions you take?

 Truth be told, your choice of legal representation can matter tremendously.
-Attorney Michael Kraut (of Los Angeles’s Kraut Criminal & DUI Lawyers – 6255 Sunset Boulevard, Suite 1520, Los Angeles, California 90028) provides free consultations for defendants charged with DUI in L.A.
+Attorney Michael Kraut (of Los Angeles’s Kraut Law Group Criminal & DUI Lawyers, Inc. – 6255 Sunset Boulevard, Suite 1520, Los Angeles, California 90028) provides free consultations for defendants charged with DUI in L.A.
 Attorney Kraut is a former prosecutor for the city – for well over a decade, he worked every day to put criminal defendants behind bars – so he understands how the prosecutors working against you think and act, and he can use his knowledge and relationships to build you a more effective defense.

 Continue reading